mlubinsky/mlubinsky.github.com/p_pandas/README.md

             print(j)
 ```

+ Imputing forward fill or backfill by ffill and bfill.
+In ffill missing value impute from the value of the above row and for bfill it’s taken from the below rows value.

+df['Referal'].fillna(method='ffill', inplace=True)

 value_counts()   tells us the distribution of a column or dataframe as a number of times it occurs in the data.